ivangeorgiew/AwesomeBlog/README.md

 /*To Dos*/
 - deploy in heroku

-Some of the things I did for the project:
+What I did for the project:
 - changed hbs to pug;
 - changed the design pattern to a clearer one;
 - fixed error catching;